kcarnold/cs344/content/units/13hcai/homework.md

   - You will need a validation `txt` file also, but it need not be large.
   - Unless line breaks are significant, use `--keep_linebreaks=false`.
 - Generate some example text.
 We did this in a Fundamentals notebook a few weeks ago, or you can use [this script](https://github.com/huggingface/transformers/tree/main/examples/pytorch/text-generation).

-## This Week's Fundamentals

-There's only one notebook this week, designed to help you practice with different types of models.
-As usual, do your work in the corresponding notebook.

 ## Submitting